onlinealarmkur/obsidian/README.md

-# Alarm and Timer
+# Alarm and Timer for Obsidian

-Set one-time alarms and run multiple countdown timers without leaving Obsidian.
+Set alarms and run multiple countdown timers without leaving Obsidian.
 Schedules use absolute timestamps, so sleeping or suspending the app never makes a countdown drift.
 Please note that alerts work only while Obsidian is running.

 ## Features

-- One-time alarms with an optional date and label.
+- Alarms with an optional date and label.
 - As many countdown timers as you need, with pause, resume, restart, and cancel.
 - In-app alerts with an optional sound and optional system notifications.
 - A sidebar view, an optional status-bar countdown, and command-palette controls.